-- Appeals Committee.
-The Appeals Committee of the Board of Directors will review all appeals.
-Pursuant to Article 14.7.b, CFP Board must identify Appeals Committee members in the Notice of Appeal Hearing. - b.
+a.
+Appeals Committee.
+The Appeals Committee of the Board of Directors will review and decide all appeals.
+Pursuant to Article 14.7.b, CFP Board must identify The Appeals Committee members in the Notice of Appeal Hearing. will be represented by counsel, including during any hearing.

+b.
 Referrals to Appeal Panel.
 The Appeals Committee may refer the appeal or any portion of the appeal to an Appeal Panel for a recommendation to the Appeals Committee.
-An Appeal Panel must submit its recommendation to the Appeals Committee for final review and decision in accordance with Articles 14.8 and 14.9.
+An Appeal Panel will be represented by counsel, including during any hearing.
+An Appeal Panel must submit its recommendation to the Appeals Committee for final review and decision in accordance with Articles 1415.8 and 1415.9.